ITDevLtd/MCVirt/Documentation/CreateRemoveVMs.rst

     sudo mcvirt delete <VM Name>

-* Without any parameters, the VM will simply be 'unregistered' from the host.
+* Without any parameters, the VM will simply be 'unregistered' from the node.
 * To remove all data associated with the VM, supply the parameter **--remove-data**